-Travelling is a great opportunity to explore the world, surrounded by people you love – or alone if you prefer.
-It doesn’t matter whether you go on holiday to relax, celebrate a loved one’s birthday or for the sheer enjoyment of stepping off a plane in a different country, it is vital to stay safe to ensure you get the most of your holiday and have the experience to remember, for all the right reasons.
+Ways To Stay Safe On Holiday – Travelling is a great opportunity to explore the world, surrounded by people you love – or alone if you prefer.
+It doesn’t matter whether you go on holiday to relax, celebrate a loved one’s birthday or for the sheer enjoyment of stepping off a plane in a different country, it is vital to stay safe to ensure you get the most out of your holiday and have the experience to remember, for all the right reasons.
 To avoid being injured on holiday, take into consideration our ways to stay safe this summer, or even if you are off to catch some much-needed winter sun.

 It doesn’t matter what holiday hotspot you like the look of, the best way to stay safe is to do plenty of research before you are overwhelmed with anticipation and excitement, leading you to book your flight and accommodation for the week (or two if you’re lucky!) a bit too hastily.
-As fun as flicking through the pages of a glossy brochure is, scouring the internet is the best way to find honest reviews – positive or not!
-After all, holidays are supposed to be about spending time with who you go away with and are meant to be fun, giving you time to unwind and escape the daily routine.
+As fun, as flicking through the pages of a glossy brochure is, scouring the internet is the best way to find honest reviews.
+Things to consider are whether there are obvious water hygiene services utilised in your location, and general food standards – positive or not!
+After all, holidays are supposed to be about spending time with those you go away with and are meant to be fun, giving you time to unwind and escape the daily routine.

 Leave valuable belongings in the hotel safe, or at home!

-With endless trips to the beach, hours floating on an inflatable rubber ring in the swimming pool and time spent walking cobbled streets, you really do not need to take your fancy Rolex watch, nor expensive handbag, with you on your travels.
+With endless trips to the beach, hours floating on an inflatable rubber ring in the swimming pool and time spent walking cobbled streets, you really do not need to take your fancy Rolex watch, or expensive handbag, with you on your travels.
 Whilst you may feel a little lost without your money by your side, it’s one less thing to worry about.
-But, if you really must take it will you, keep your precious belongings in the hotel safe until you put them on.
+But, if you really must take it will you, keep your precious belongings in the hotel safe until you put them on?

 Be vigilant – at all times!